-Automake includes a number of Autoconf macros which can be used in your package; some of them are actually required by Automake in certain situations.
+Automake includes a number of Autoconf macros which can be used in your package (see Section 5.6 [Macros], page 18); some of them are actually required by Automake in certain situations.
 These macros must be defined in your aclocal.m4; otherwise they will not be seen by autoconf.

-The aclocal program will automatically generate aclocal.m4 files based on the contents of configure.in.
+The aclocal program will automatically generate aclocal.m4 files based on the contents of configure.ac.
 This provides a convenient way to get Automake-provided macros, without having to search around.
-Also, the aclocal mechanism allows other packages to supply their own macros.
+The aclocal mechanism allows other packages to supply their own macros (see Section 5.7 [Extending aclocal], page 21).
+You can also use it to maintain your own set of custom macros (see Section 5.8 [Local Macros], page 22).

-At startup, aclocal scans all the .m4 files it can find, looking for macro definitions (see Section 5.5 [Macro search path], page 15).
-Then it scans configure.in.
+At startup, aclocal scans all the .m4 files it can find, looking for macro definitions (see Section 5.5 [Macro search path], page 16).
+Then it scans configure.ac.
 Any mention of one of the macros found in the first step causes that macro, and any macros it in turn requires, to be put into aclocal.m4.